nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

    :local:
    :depth: 2

-The AT Client sample demonstrates the asynchronous serial communication taking place over UART to the nRF9160 modem.
+The AT Client sample demonstrates the asynchronous serial communication taking place over UART to the cellular modem.
-The sample enables you to use an external computer or MCU to send AT commands to the LTE-M/NB-IoT modem of your nRF9160 device.
+The sample enables you to use an external computer or MCU to send AT commands to the LTE-M/NB-IoT modem of your nRF91 Series device.

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. table-from-sample-yaml::